Public Opinion Towards the Euro and the EU After a Tumultuous Decade

 - “Till austerity do us part?
 A survey experiment on support for the Euro in Italy” (with Lucio Baccaro and Erik Neimanns).
 European Union Politics 22(3):401-423, 2021.

-Pre-print version / online appendix / replication material - “Juncker’s curse?
-Identity, interest and public support for the integration of core state powers”, (with Philipp Genschel and Markus Jachtenfuchs).
+- “Juncker’s curse?
+Identity, interest and public support for the integration of core state powers” (with Philipp Genschel and Markus Jachtenfuchs).
 Journal of Common Market Studies 58(1):56-75, 2020.

 Working papers: